Using Decoupled Features for Photo-realistic Style Transfer: Conclusion

-We propose as future work, thorough experimentation with different color spaces such as HSL, as well as with the transfer of features on different color channels (e.g. matching skewness and ortho-kurtosis in chroma channels, not only luminance).
-We also propose a tool designed to give users the ability to adjust the statistical moments addressed here independently, without a target image.
-Due to the decoupled and localized nature (with respect to the tone scale) of these features, we believe their adjustment could be quite useful in color grading, particularly with emerging formats where the tone scale range is extended.
-An interesting and challenging extension of this work would be to automatically characterize the optical PSF of a single image, without an additional reference.
+We propose as future work a tool designed to give users the ability to adjust the statistical moments addressed here independently, without the need of a target image.
+Due to their decoupled and localized nature (with respect to the tone scale), we believe it would be useful for colorists to control them directly, particularly in the context of emerging formats where the tone scale range is extended.
+The challenge in doing so, however, is in computing the feature adjustment such that users can receive real-time feedback from the controls.
+Another interesting and challenging extension of this work would be to automatically characterize the optical PSF of a single image, without an additional reference.
 In more general terms, we want to characterize (and transfer) the {\em sharpness/smoothness} style of the images in a robust and visually meaningful way.
 Along the same line, it would be a valuable addition to characterize and reproduce the {\em texture} features, such as different types of noise and film grain.
-We also propose the use of the method to gradually transition between displayed images which will trigger varying states of adaptation (as a result of their statistical values), as abrupt cuts in stimuli on electronic displays may be a major cause of fatigue.
+We also propose the use of the method to gradually transition between displayed content which trigger varying states of adaptation in the viewer, as frequency and abrupt re-adaptation may be a cause of display fatigue.
 Finally, by using a randomly distributed noise image as source, the method could be used to apply the statistical and power spectrum properties of a target image, which could then be used to pre-adapt observers before seeing the image itself (for example, in a psychophysical experiment) or to be used as a background for image presentation.